Body Composition/Bone Density Facility

 Location and hours

 A Lunar iDEXA is located in the Body Composition/Bone Density Facility on Joseph 5, Saint Marys CRU.
 The Lunar Prodigy DEXA, a Lunar iDEXA and the Xtreme CT are located in the Charlton CRU.
-Other CT instruments used are in Saint Marys Hospital, one floor above the Body Composition/Bone Density Facility.
+Other CT instruments used are in Mayo Clinic Hospital, Saint Marys Campus, one floor above the Body Composition/Bone Density Facility.

 Facility hours are Monday-Friday from 7 a.m. to 4 p.m.
 Studies requiring measurements outside these times require investigative teams to work directly with facility staff to determine coverage of involved measurements.